-Very Difficult to Recycle
+Very Difficult to Recycle to Non-recyclable

-Used In?
+What Is It Used In?
 This plastic is found in 3- and 5-gallon-sized water jugs, water bottles, baby bottles, and other beverage and food containers.

 What Is It Recycled Into?
 When recycling is possible, #7 plastics are molded into custom-made products.

 Often the burden of responsibility for the post-consumer management of products has fallen on local governments, with recycling programs run and financed by taxpayer dollars.
 But the cost of managing and recycling these materials is rising, and local governments have no control over how products are created or how simple they are to recycle.
 Manufacturers have the most immediate control over a product's design and production and whether it can be recycled or not.
 These producers should absolutely bear more responsibility for making their products recyclable.
 But too much contamination from soiled materials and non-recyclables is one of the reasons manufacturers commonly reject tons of processed recyclables every year.
 So make sure your items are clean and dry before tossing them in the recycle bin.
-If you find your object can't be donated or reused and it isn't clearly listed as recyclable, it's best to put it in the trash.
+If you find your object can't be donated or reused and isn't clearly listed as recyclable, it's best to put it in the trash.
 Tossing your item in the recycling bin to try to give it a second life only risks contaminating and spoiling a batch of perfectly good recyclables or breaking recycling machinery.
 Remember, avoiding plastic beats recycling it.
 You can always make different choices about what you purchase in the future.
 Making even small recycling changes can make a huge difference!

 Leave a comment